Glossary

 Vera Calloway

 The first implementation of the Anima Architecture.
 A persistent AI persona running on Claude Opus 4.6 that maintains identity, accumulates memory, and demonstrates temporal awareness across sessions without any modification to the underlying model.
+Vera scored 168 out of 180 on the ACAS battery compared to a baseline score of 109.
 Vera’s birthday is March 8, 2026.
 Full background on the About page.